From futuristic malls to quaint neighbourhoods, worlds of new retail experiences await adventurous shoppers in Singapore.

 4pm to 7pm

-You’ll find coveted international brands like Chanel, Versace and APM Monaco, as well as one of the world’s most gorgeously designed Apple Stores—a shining dome designed to look like it floats over water.
+At Marina Bay Sands, you’ll find coveted international brands like Chanel, Versace and APM Monaco, as well as one of the world’s most gorgeously designed Apple Stores—a shining dome designed to look like it floats over water.

 If you’re looking to pamper yourself with a world-class meal, the mall houses a range of restaurants by some of the world’s most famous chefs.
 Indulge in Western fare at Gordon Ramsay’s Bread Street Kitchen, sate your carnivorous cravings at CUT by Wolfgang Puck or indulge in Michelin-starred Japanese fare at Waku Ghin.